 When a new requirement is identified for a specification, the steps for adding it are basically the same as those for adding new specifications.
 A new function requirement is added by right-clicking the requirement section and choosing New > Requirement.
 In the below example, a new requirement is being added for the Adaptive cruise control function specification.

 The new requirement will display in the structure tree in the selected requirements section.

 When viewing an Overview of a requirement, you can view the requirement's default attributes, such as ID and Rationale in the example.
 ID is an unique identifier for the requirement.
 In this example, the ID attribute is set up to automatically generate a readable id when the requirement is created.
 Rationale can be used to provide background into why the requirement exists.
 Attributes here describe properties of the requirements in a way that is more structured.
 They are defined in the meta model in the SystemWeaver server and can be used to filter, sort and analyze requirements when using views, generating reports and grids, etc.

 You can easily print the contents of all of the function specifications by generating a Functions Specification report.
 This is done by selecting the function requirements list and clicking the Functions Specification menu option:

-Tip: This is an example of a report that can be generated with one click.
+Tip: This is an example of a report that can be generated with one click via a menu option configured by a system Architect.
 Other reports that suit your needs can also be defined and added to the Items tab ribbon for easy access.

 Impact Analysis View - Assess Impact of a Requirement Change